egidijussubacius/Sprintas_laravel/README.md

 1) Clone repo to your PC.
-2) Open VsCode (without any folder) use terminal ( navigate to wanted folder (where composer.phar is located) for example cd c: , cd "program files" , cd "ampps/www"
+2) Open VsCode (without any folder) use terminal ( navigate to wanted folder (where composer.phar is located) for example cd c: , cd "program files/ampps/www"
-3) run php composer.phar create-project laravel/laravel <your desired folder name>
+3) run php composer.phar create-project laravel/laravel <your desired folder name> for example "test"
-4) put all files from cloned repo to new created folder     (<your desired folder name>)
+4) from "test" folder copy vendor folder and put to cloned repo folder.
 5) Choice your created folder using VsCode
+6) Run  php ../composer.phar require laravel/ui (or php composer.phar require laravel/ui (it's depend on where the file is located)
-6) Rename .env.example ----> .env
+7) Rename .env.example ----> .env
-7) Configurate .env settings by you.
+8) Configurate .env settings by you.

 [DB_CONNECTION=mysql
 DB_HOST=127.0.0.1